amenti4k/amenti4k.github.io/_posts/2025-08-10-Compute-Is-Labor-AI-Native-Operator-PE.md

 ## The Discovery

 The thing that changes you isn't brilliance; it's exhaustion.
-It's 11:30 PM, another workflow has failed, and you're staring at a dashboard that feels like a mirror.
-Every knob you added to save yourself yesterday is the debt you'll pay tomorrow.
+It's 11:30 PM, another workflow has failed, and I'm staring at a dashboard that feels like a mirror.
+Every knob I added to save myself yesterday is the debt I'll pay tomorrow.
 Every "customer-specific flag" is an IOU from reality.
-You've been building AI systems the way you build software systems: deterministic flows that call "smart" functions.
+I've been building AI systems the way we build software systems: deterministic flows that call "smart" functions.
 Then someone, half-asleep on Slack, asks the question that flips the room: why are we still telling the AI what to do?
 Isn't that literally its job?

 That inversion—letting AI orchestrate software rather than embedding AI inside software—wasn't a philosophical shift.
 It was survival.
-It dissolved a thousand brittle configurations into a handful of durable capabilities.
+As I detailed in ["Building on Quicksand"](/2025/07/15/Building-on-Quicksand-The-Reality-of-Production-AI-Systems.html), it dissolved a thousand brittle configurations into a handful of durable capabilities.
 It turned failure from catastrophe into state.
 It made the system honest about its nature: a distributed system where one of the services is non-deterministic.

 It also revealed an uncomfortable economic truth.
 We weren't selling software features; we were replacing labor.
 We were capturing a fraction of the value we generated because the market didn't know how to price what we'd actually built.